-Course examines the relationship between buyer behavior and marketing decision making.
+Course examines the relationship between buyer behavior and marketing decision-making.
 Students will develop an awareness of various aspects of consumer motivation and behavior, including social, cultural, psychological, business and environmental influences.
 Prerequisite: Minimum grade of C in BUSA 202.

-BUSA 305 Principles of Sales Management 3 Principles underlying the sales process and practical application of these principles to selling institutions.
-Emphasis on essential qualities, right mental attitudes and necessary emotional control, as well as good selling skills necessary to sell self, services and products.
+Principles underlying the sales process and practical application of these principles to selling institutions.
+Emphasis on essential qualities, right mental attitudes and necessary emotional control, as well as good selling skills necessary to sell self, services, and products.
 Prerequisite: Minimum grade of C in BUSA 202.